 Health Policy and Leadership — M.P.H.

 The Master of Public Health (M.P.H.) degree in health policy and leadership attracts students who have a strong desire to address the social determinants of health and the complex organizational and policy challenges characteristic of current health systems.
 Students are trained in health policy analysis and development, communication, advocacy, and civil engagement; as well as health organization management and leadership, economics, negotiation, and strategic planning.
-Our students are prepared for a broad array of careers at the intersection of health, health policy, management, and public health.
-Graduates work in health and public health agencies at the local, state, federal, and international levels, community organizations, advocacy organizations, and health-care organizations—including hospitals, health clinics, and medical groups.
-Students have the unique advantage of studying in an institution that is part of a health system with more than 80 hospitals across the United States and hospitals in more than 21 countries on 6 continents.
+Students are prepared for a broad array of careers at the intersection of health, health policy, management, and public health.
+Graduates work in health and public health agencies at the local, state, federal, and international levels; and in community organizations, advocacy organizations, and health-care organizations— including hospitals, health clinics, and medical groups.
+Students have the unique advantage of studying in an institution that is part of a health system with more than eighty hospitals across the United States and hospitals in more than twenty-one countries on six continents.

 Upon completion of this degree, the graduate should be able to: